ktdocker90/vinacart-docs-en/source/theme-config.rst

 	    </settings>
 	</theme>

-Với cách trên sẽ hữu ích khi export/import theme.
+The above method would be useful when exporting / importing a theme.

 Assets
 ======

-Khai báo chèn các files .js và .css sử dụng trong theme của bạn vào đây trong cặp thẻ ``<assets``.
+Register asset files include .js and .css used in your theme in assets tag ``<assets``.

 ::